Taking probiotics daily may be one of the best things you can do for your body.

 Intestinal issues strains ->

-The most obvious benefit of taking probiotics come from the improvement seen in intestinal function.
+The most obvious benefit of taking probiotics comes from the improvement seen in intestinal function.

 So while probiotics help other factors not related to the gut, it’s important to remember that they ALSO help intestinal function overall.